Spectra of BPS Strings in 6d Supergravity and the Swampland: Modular bootstrap for BPS strings

 This determines the modular property of the elliptic genus.
 We write the modular ansatz as

 where $ \kappa = \lfloor n/d \rfloor $, $ \phi $ is the $ SU(2) $ gauge holonomy, and we include the boson zero mode contributions from the $SU(2)$ instantons in the denominator.

 We remark some general properties of the elliptic genera \eqref{eq:ellP2-gauge-ansatz}.
 First, they must be factorized into GV-invariant form \eqref{eq:GV-condition2}.
 Second, since the decompactification limit of the elliptic fiber yields a local CY 3-fold embedding a $ \mathbb{P}^2 $, the elliptic genera should reproduce the GV-invariants of the local CY3 in the associated limit.
 Lastly, these theories can be higgsed to the theory without gauge symmetry considered in section~\ref{subsubsec:ellP2}.
 Thus the limit $ \phi \to 0 $ of \eqref{eq:ellP2-gauge-ansatz}, which corresponds to the Higgsing at the level of elliptic genera, should reduce to the elliptic genera given in \eqref{eq:ellP2-ansatz}.
+See \cite{Duan:2020imo} for the related discussions on Higgsing, elliptic genera and Jacobi forms in 6d SCFTs.
 We shall use these conditions and genus zero GV-invariants computed from the toric data to fix the unknown coefficients in the modular ansatz \eqref{eq:ellP2-gauge-ansatz}.

 \paragraph{$ d=1 $ case} This theory has 22 fundamental and 232 neutral hypermultiplets.
 Its hodge numbers and Euler characteristic are $ (h^{1,1},h^{2,1},\chi)=(3,231,-456) $.
 The non-zero triple intersection numbers of divisors $ J_i $ dual to Mori cone generators are